Fred Phelps: Disbarment

 A formal complaint was filed against Phelps on November 8, 1977, by the Kansas State Board of Law Examiners, due to his conduct during a lawsuit, against a court reporter named Carolene Brady, who had failed to have a court transcript ready for Phelps on the day he asked for it.
 Although it did not affect the outcome of the case, Phelps sued her for $22,000.

 In the ensuing trial, Phelps called Brady to the stand, declared her a hostile witness, and then cross-examined her for nearly a week, during which he accused her of being a "slut", tried to introduce testimony from former boyfriends whom Phelps wanted to subpoena, and accused her of a variety of perverse sexual acts, ultimately reducing her to tears on the stand.

 Phelps lost the case.
 According to the Kansas Supreme Court:

 In an appeal, Phelps prepared affidavits swearing to the court that he had eight witnesses whose testimony would convince the court to rule in his favor.
 Brady obtained sworn, signed affidavits from those eight people in question, all of whom said that Phelps had never contacted them and that they had no reason to testify against Brady.

 Phelps was found to have made "false statements in violation of DR 7–102(A)(5)".
 On July 20, 1979, Phelps was permanently disbarred from practicing law in the state of Kansas, although he continued to practice in federal courts.

 In 1985, nine Federal judges filed a disciplinary complaint against Phelps and five of his children, alleging false accusations against the judges.
 In 1989, the complaint was settled; Phelps agreed to stop practicing law in Federal court permanently, and two of his children were suspended for a period of six months and one year, respectively.

 Family life

 Phelps married Margie M. Simms in May 1952, a year after the couple met at the Arizona Bible Institute.
 They had 13 children, 54 grandchildren, and 7 great-grandchildren.

 Nathan Phelps, Fred Phelps' estranged son, claims that the elder Phelps was an abusive father, that he (Nate) never had a relationship with him when he was growing up, and that the Westboro Baptist Church is an organization for his father to "vent his rage and anger."
 He alleges that, in addition to hurting others, his father used to physically abuse his wife and children by beating them with his fists and with the handle of a mattock to the point of bleeding.
 Phelps' brother, Mark, has supported and repeated Nathan's claims of physical abuse by their father.
-Since 2004, over 20 members of the church, mostly family members, have left the church and his family.
+Since 2004, over 20 members of the church, mostly family members, have left the church.